EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 GATSBY_BLOG_STATUS="published,draft"
 ```

-Then it a filter function:
+Then filter the nodes with a filter function:

 ```js
   // From the top of index.js